shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 because NASA uses them, just that you should not use that fact as an argument in their favour.

+Also note that we are almost sure that otherwise-esteemed providers of code, content, technology, education, and entertainment (e.g: DARPA, IBM, Google, MIT, GNU, Walt Disney, Microsoft, etc), have their share of legacy and retrospectively poorly implemented software.

 ### Can a copyright owner change the licence of an open source project if they dislike someone's abuse of it?

 First of all, note that [IANAL](https://en.wikipedia.org/wiki/IANAL) (I